jtsmith2/pyDashboard/README.md

 See [Google Developer](https://developers.google.com/google-apps/calendar/quickstart/python)

+## Installation

+Install all the prerequisites first then you'll need to either download the master branch of the git repository or clone it.
+Once you have the code, you'll need to copy the Config-Example.py file and rename it as Config.py.
+Then add your Weather Underground API key and your Google Maps API key.
+Edit the default location information in each section and add your calendar information.

+You should be able to now run the Dashboard.py file and be up and running!

 ## About Me

 I'm a stats professor by day in the Atlanta metro area.
 You can find me on twitter